lbryio/lbry-rocksdb/README.rst

 News (2021/08/26 iFA)
 =========
 Thanks for @mosquito (https://github.com/mosquito) who coded a github workflow to build static lib automatically.
+Python version which lower than 3.7 is not supported anymore.

 News (2020/09/03 iFA)
 =========